jtsb1996/FinanceCalculator/README.md

-This is just a personal side project for me
+This is just a personal side project for me \n
 It is used to track my expense and wealth etc